iho-ohi/S100Infrastructure/cross-check/README.md

 ### cross_check_S101.py

-Les fonctions définies dans read_files_S101.py et compare_files_S101.py sont exécutées via ce script qui permet de tout centraliser.
+The functions defined in read_files_S101.py and compare_files_S101.py are executed via this script.

 *N.B.: A human analysis of the elements reported by the script is still systematically necessary to identify precisely where the inconsistency lies, and whether it is indeed worth reporting.*